AutomatedProcessImprovement/Prosimos/README.md

    (per resource) that describes its duration are represented.
 Note that the distribution function of a task may vary per resource.
 As for the arrival time distributions, **Prosimos** allows any of the functions supported by the Python library [Scipy Stats](https://docs.scipy.org/doc/scipy/reference/stats.html#module-scipy.stats).
-* "resource_calendars": List of time intervals in which is available to perform a task on a weekly calendar basis.
+* "resource_calendars": List of time intervals in which a resource is available to perform a task on a weekly calendar basis.
    Each calendar interval is described starting from weekday (Monday, ..., Sunday) at some beginTime, until another (not necessarily different) weekday to some endTime.